ResFormer: Scaling ViTs with Multi-Resolution Training: Implementation Details

 Similar to the implementation for images, we train \system on videos by replicating video clips to get multi-scale copies.
 Specifically, given a certain sampling rate $s$ of $1/32$, a clip $X$ of $F = 8$ frames is sampled and replicated into $r$ copies.
 Different cropping sizes are applied on each sequence of frames.
 Consequently the $i$-th training copy $X_i$ is sized in $\mathbb{R}^{F \times H_i \times W_i}, i \in \{1, \cdots, r\}$.
 We also keep the augmentation strategy used for images by applying separate random augmentations~\cite{bertasius2021space} on each clip.

 We follow the divided attention design adopted in TimeSFormer~\cite{bertasius2021space}, in which attention computation is conducted along spatial dimension and temporal dimension separately.
-In order to align with image models, we only incorporate global and local positional embeddings into spatial dimension.
-Self-knowledge distillation is also performed on class tokens of different resolutions.
-Note that we adopt $L_2$ loss for scale consistency since its performance is superior to that of $L_1$ loss on videos.
+In order to align with image models, we only incorporate global and local positional embeddings into into spatial dimensions.
 For training on Kinetics-400~\cite{kay2017kinetics}, we adopt the same strategy with TimeSFormer~\cite{bertasius2021space}.
 In particular, the training epoch is set to 15 and the initial learning rate is set to $5e^{-3}$.
 In addition, we employ a SGD optimizer and a multi-step scheduler which divides the learning rate by 10 times at the 11th and the 14th epoch respectively.

+In particular, we observe that \system achieves better performance on videos with $L_2$ scale consistency loss.
+In order to improve performance by ensuring coherence in pre-training and fine-tuning.
+We adapt \system-B-MR for $L_2$ loss for an extended fine-tuning of 100 epochs which matches the common 300-epoch pre-training.
+For fair comparison, we initiate all \system{s} in Kinetics-400 downstream tasks with same pre-trained weights.